Weeli-MC/ministry-terraform/README.md

 ```

 ### 4. Access the Application
 Once finished, copy the `alb_dns_name` output and paste it into your browser.
-A **503 Service Unavailable** response confirms the network path is active.

 ---